 Clark, Paducah Middle, and Tilghman Service Clubs Collaborate On Empty Bowls Project of Paducah

-Paducah Tilghman High School sophomores Kate Criner, Emma Massey, Walker McNeill, and Jackson Mundy spearheaded the event for the Clark students.
-The four students collaborated with project creator Michael Terra in January, preparing the bowls with base coats and gathering all necessary equipment, glazes, and tools needed to complete the project with Junior Beta Club members.
-This is the second year the four students have organized the project.
+The four coordinators collaborated with project creator Michael Terra in January, preparing the bowls with base coats and gathering all necessary equipment, glazes, and tools needed to complete the project with Junior Beta Club members.

-This year’s student organizers also engaged members of the Paducah Middle School Beta Club.
-Several Paducah Middle club members joined Clark and Tilghman students in the service project.
-For the first time, Paducah Public Schools’ partnership with the Empty Bowls Project included elementary, middle, and high school volunteers.
+For the second year, the student organizers engaged members of the Paducah Middle School Beta Club with several members joining the outreach project.
+Paducah Public Schools is proud of their partnership with the Empty Bowls Project that includes elementary, middle, and high school volunteers.

 “My classmates and I leading the students with this project takes me back to when we were in Clark Beta Club the first year we partnered with Empty Bowls,” said Massey.
 “I am thankful for a school system that enables these opportunities to encourage volunteerism and community service at a young age.
 The kids enjoy glazing the bowls, but I think they are most proud of their contribution to helping feed those in our community who are in need.”

 The Empty Bowls Project culminates in a luncheon at the Julian Carroll Convention Center on Saturday, February 23, 11:30 until 2.
 Each luncheon attendee will take home a handmade, one-of-a-kind bowl crafted, glazed, and contributed by members of the community.